berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 --------------------------
 Before creating a new hub, have a discussion with the instructor about the system requirements, frequency of assignments and how much storage will be required for the course.
 Typically, there are three general "types" of hub:  Heavy usage, general and small courses.

-Small courses will usually have one or two assignments per semester, general courses are used much more frequently but don't have large amount of data or require different compute resources.
-Small courses may only have 20 or fewer users, and general courses less than 500.
-Heavy usage classes can potentially have thousands of users, require upgraded node specs and/or have Terabytes of data each semester.
+Small courses will usually have one or two assignments per semester, and may only have 20 or fewer users.

+General courses have up to ~500 users, but don't have large amount of data or require upgraded compute resources.

+Heavy usage courses can potentially have thousands of users, require upgraded node specs and/or have Terabytes of data each semester.

+Both general and heavy usage courses typically have weekly assignments.

 Small courses (and some general usage courses) can use either or both of a shared nodepool and filestore to save money (Basic HDD filestore instances start at 1T).